q-Opers, QQ-systems, and Bethe Ansatz II: Generalized Minors: Miura -opers with regular singularities and -systems

 Since $G$ is assumed to be simply connected, any $q$-oper connection $A$ can be written (using a particular trivialization $\imath_{B_+}$) in the form

 where $\phi_i(z) \in\C(z)$ and $n(z), n'(z)\in N_+(z)$ are such that their zeros and poles are outside the subset $U \cap M_q^{-1}(U)$ of $\P^1$.

-Notice that in the above characterization one can view $(G,q)$-oper locally on $U \cap M_q^{-1}(U)$ as an equivalence class of the $q$-connections of the form \ref{qop1} under the action of $q$-gauge transformations in $N_+(z)$.
+Notice that in the above characterization one can view $(G,q)$-oper locally on $U \cap M_q^{-1}(U)$ as an equivalence class of the $q$-connections of the form \eqref{qop1} under the action of $q$-gauge transformations in $N_+(z)$, since the Cartan action is $q$-gauge fixed by the choice of $\{\phi_i(z)\}^r_{i=1}$.
 One can describe the set of representatives of these equivalence classes of $q$-connections as follows (see \cite{1998CMaPh.192..631S} and \cite{Frenkel:2020}).

 \begin{Thm} There exist a unique element $u(z) \in N_+(z)$ such that

 where $N_+^s=N_+\cap sN_-s^{-1}$. \end{Thm}